City-of-Helsinki/haitaton-backend/scripts/gis-material-update/README.md

 Prerequisite: downloaded `hsl` and `hki` materials.

-Docker example run (ensure that build and file copying is already performed as instructed above):
+Docker example run (ensure that image build and file copying is already performed as instructed above):

 ```sh